abeyang/video-project-template/_docs/01-Setup.md

-# Video Project Template
+# First Ten Yards: Setting Up

-Basic template for video projects
+Using this project template for video projects

 ## Folder Structure